 Prior to joining Ohio State’s faculty in 2012 as the vice president for agricultural administration and dean of the College of Food, Agricultural, and Environmental Sciences, he previously served as dean of the College of Agricultural Sciences at The Pennsylvania State University.

 Dr. McPheron earned his bachelor’s degree from The Ohio State University and his master’s degree and doctorate from the University of Illinois.

 Primary oversight responsibilities

-Provost Steinmetz is responsible for the academic progress and reputation of The Ohio State University.
+Provost McPheron is responsible for the academic progress and reputation of The Ohio State University.
 He discharges much of that responsibility through his oversight of units that report directly or indirectly to him, including those listed below.
 For the full listing, please refer to the Office of Academic Affairs organizational chart (pdf).

 Joan Lieb, Executive Assistant